General Motors U platform: 1990–1996

 In 1994, The Lumina and Trans Sport received a facelift, which shortened the nose and gave them a more conventional look.
-The Silhouette did not receive this update, however, and while it did receive a facelift in 1993, it was very minor with only the front bumper being slightly changed.
+The Silhouette did not receive this update, however, and while it did receive a facelift in 1993, it was very minimalistic with only the front bumper being slightly changed.
 The rest of the front end remained unchanged.

 International

 The Pontiac Trans Sport was sold in Europe as a rebadged Oldsmobile Silhouette with European safety specifications.

 European customers had grown accustomed to sleek minivans, thanks to vehicles such as the Renault Espace, and did not object to the Trans Sport's futuristic styling.
 In 1994, when the Trans Sport was updated, the European version retained the original shape with a minor facelift, with the Oldsmobile Silhouette being sold as a badge-engineered Pontiac Trans Sport.

 The European Trans Sport was also available with two options that were never offered on a North American specification U-body: A four-cylinder engine (the LD2 Quad 4) and a 5-speed manual transmission.